duyanning/fs/README.md

 # fs
-a simple file system as the basis a course project
+a simple file system as the basis of a course project